 The Opinion piece by Virginia Heffernan, Farewell to the Grand Old Part, October 14, 2018, talks a lot about the men who have moved on from the Republican Party.
 I think the real story is the number of women that have reregistered to No Party Preference or even Democrat.

-I have been a registered Republican for over 53 years.
-I am an active feminist and women’s rights supporter, but I have hung on to my party registration – the party of individual rights and liberties, personal responsibility, limited government, free markets, a strong national defense, and fiscal responsibility, reduced government spending.
-That is the party that I signed up with when I turned 21.
-I hung to my party registration although I didn’t always vote a straight Republican ticket.
+I have been a registered Republican for more than 53 years.
+I am an active feminist but have hung on to my registration in the party of individual rights and liberties, personal responsibility, limited government, free markets, a strong national defense and fiscal responsibility.
+I hung on to my party registration although I didn’t always vote a straight GOP ticket.
 I hung on until I couldn’t.
-This is definitely NOT the Republican Party today, not on any level.

 I am not alone.
-I think there are thousands of women across America that gave up on the Republican Party.
-The Republican Party died years ago, but it finally got buried with the Kavanaugh hearings.
-RIP.
+Surely there are thousands of women across America who gave up on the Republican Party.
+The GOP died years ago, but it finally got buried with the Kavanaugh hearings.